jhvanderschee/jekyllcodex/basics.md

 ## Auto-resize images

-If you upload a huge image in CloudCannon, you would love it to be rendered small or cropped.
+If you upload a huge image in CloudCannon, you would love it to be displayed small or cropped.
 This is super easy if you use https://images.weserv.nl/.
 Just create a image tag like this:

 <pre>&lt;img src="http://images.weserv.nl/?url=www.yourdomain.com&lcub;&lcub; page.image &rcub;&rcub;&w=200&q=65" /&gt;</pre>

+More info about this service can be found at images.weserv.nl.

 ## Need more?